emmapejko/profilepage/README.md

 ### profile page project

-Profile page project built with React Native.
+Profile page project built with React Native and Expo.

 ### to start